Nonlinear Assimilation via Score-based Sequential Langevin Sampling: Introduction

 \subsection{Organization}

 The rest of this paper is organized as follows.
 Section~\ref{section:method} presents the score-based sequential Langevin sampling for data assimilation, while Section~\ref{section:convergence} provides a thorough theoretical guarantee.
 The efficiency of our methods is demonstrated through a series of numerical experiments in Section~\ref{section:experiments}.
+The related works are reviewed in Section~\ref{section:related}.
 Finally, Section~\ref{section:conclusion} summarizes the conclusions and outlines future work.
 The supplementary material provides a review of existing approaches, a notation summary, complete theoretical proofs, additional numerical experiments, and detailed experimental settings.